Little League Bat Regulations

 New bats that conform to the USABat standard have different weight distribution and a different barrel diameter than previous bats.
 Because of this, manufacturers are advising that all players be properly fitted for their new bat.

-USABat-standard bats will be available from all major manufacturers and at all major sporting goods outlets.
+USABat-standard bats are available from all major manufacturers and at all major sporting goods outlets.

 Bats that meet the USABat standard will carry this mark: